Skip to content

 In a saucepan, melt the butter and remove from the heat.
 Add to the mixture, then mix until combined.

 Pour the cake batter into the lined tin.
 Cover the tin with foil before placing it in the preheated oven.
-The baking time will vary depending on the size of the cake or cakes you are making and your oven.
-In our oven, a 20cm vanilla velvet cake takes 1 hour 10 minutes.
-We suggest setting the timer for 1 hour, then testing the centre of the cake with a skewer.
+The baking time will vary depending on your oven.
+We suggest setting the timer for 45 minutes, then testing the centre of the cake with a skewer.
 If the skewer does not come out clean, this means your cake is not fully baked.
 Keep checking at regular intervals until the skewer comes out clean.

 Once the cake has been removed from the oven, wait 15 minutes before turning it out onto a cooling rack.
 Wrap the cake in cling film while still warm, then place in the fridge or freezer.
 This will keep the edges soft and maintain maximum moisture!